danielaparker/jsoncons/README.md

     // or to json (now alphabetically sorted) json j3 = decode_message_pack<json>(v);

-    // or to wjson (utf8 converted to wide characters) wjson j4 = decode_message_pack<wjson>(v);
+    // or to wjson (converts from utf8 to wide characters) wjson j4 = decode_message_pack<wjson>(v);
 }
 ```